-10. (1) An applicant for a Critical Worker Exemption who is aggrieved by a decision to refuse the application, or to grant the application subject to the imposition of further specific conditions under paragraph 6(2), may make written representations to an officer authorised by the Authority to review the determination of applications under this Schedule (a "reviewing officer") concerning the outcome of his her application within 14 days of being notified of that decision, by emailing those representations to critical travel gos gg.

-- (2) If an applicant exercises his or her right under subparagraph(1), the reviewing officer must consider those representations and shall - - (a) uphold the decision of the determining officer, or - (b) make a different decision (including the imposition of different, or no, specific conditions), and must, within 14 days of receipt of the applicant's written representations, inform the applicant in writing of -
+- aggrieved by a decision to refuse the application, or to grant the application subject to the imposition of further specific conditions under paragraph 6(2), may make written representations to an officer authorised by the Authority to review the determination of applications under this Schedule (a "reviewing officer") concerning the outcome of his her application within 14 days of being notified of that decision, by emailing those representations to critical travel@gov.gg. - (2) If an applicant exercises his or her right under subparagraph(1), the reviewing officer must consider those representations and shall - (a) uphold the decision of the determining officer, or - (b) make a different decision (including the imposition of different, or no, specific conditions), and must, within 14 days of receipt of the applicant's written representations, inform the applicant in writing of -

-- (i) his or her decision,

-- (ii) the reasons for that decision, and
+- (i) his or her decision, - (ii) the reasons for that decision, and

-- (iii) if the decision is to impose different specific conditions, the applicant's right to make an application to the Royal Court under regulation 11 to vary or revoke those conditions.
+(iii) if the decision is to impose different specific conditions, the applicant's right to make an application to the Royal Court under regulation 11 to vary or revoke those conditions.